 Control of cats:

 Cat owners should prevent their pets from wandering the community.
 Unsupervised cats can easily create a nuisance to neighbors by defecating in gardens and yards, urinating on lawn furniture and other fixtures, harassing and killing small wildlife, and spreading disease to other pets.
+Pet owners are responsible for ensuring that their cat does not defecate on or damage private property, and does not do anything to injure a person or other animal.

 1 in 3 pets will go missing in their lifetime, ID gets them home.

-Pet registration is the foundation of responsible pet ownership and befits all pet owners as a whole.
+Pet registration is the foundation of responsible pet ownership and benefits all pet owners as a whole.
 A cat or dog license provides legal proof of ownership and allows the animal services team to quickly reunite lost animals with their owners.
 Annual licensing fees help support animal shelter programs and services like education campaigns, animal care, and adoptions.

 Initial pet registration with the city must be done in person; however, yearly renewals can be done quickly online.